 The H5 format is a HTML5 page build inside WeChat.
 These types of pages are usually very visual and enable user interaction through gamification.
 Incentives can work well to further increase WeChat user participation.
 The screenshot below shows an example of a popular H5 game during the Chinese New Year.
 This simple flash-style game challenges you to score as many points as possible by helping a chicken jump from one platform to the next.
 It’s a basic principle, but extremely addictive.

-No matter what kind of product or services you’re offering, KOLs can be a great way to reach your target audience.
+No matter what kind of product or services you’re offering, KOLs can be a great way to attract Chinese consumers.
 KOLs exist in every niche market.
 For instance, there are diversified KOLs who have usually come to fame online and tend to be highly entertaining.
 Celebrity KOLs work a lot in cooperation with brands while industry KOLs share their professional or in-depth knowledge on subjects such as fashion, technology and much more.
 Community KOLs have built a highly engaged follower base around a specific theme.
 So, how do you work with them?

 Advertorials (or native advertising) are the most common way to promote your brand via WeChat KOLs.
 For this, KOLs write articles in their usual style, focusing on the product within a larger feature or just a review of the one product featuring lots of images.
 For many brands, this is the most straightforward option to introduce their products or services to Chinese consumers.
 Many WeChat KOLs are experts in their field and produce informative and reliable product reviews and comparisons so their followers consider them trustworthy.